Frequently Asked Questions for Host Families:

-- How much time will my student require?
+- How much time will my guest require?

-Your student may be from a foreign country, rely on public transit and know
+Your guest may be from a foreign country, rely on public transit and know

-very little English or they may be English speaking and have their own car.
+very little English or they may be fluent in English and have their own car.

-Your student may initially need help figuring out mass transit and orienting
+Your guest may initially need help figuring out mass transit and orienting

 to your neighborhood resources such as nearby coffee shops, restaurants

 and stores.
 They may want help with homework or simply want to visit with